oess/openmm_orion/docs/source/tutorials.rst

 This will resolve high gradients
 (usually clashes) with the protein and to allow protein-ligand interactions to optimize in the context of a good force field.
-It is possible that even with this, docked-pose starting points could be triaged prior to the extra effort and expense of STMD.
+It is possible that even with this pre-MD refinement, the docked-pose starting points could be re-evaluated and triaged prior to the extra effort and expense of STMD.

 Protein Input
 -------------